xingchenzhang/xingchenzhang.github.io/_pages/about.md

 You're welcome to submit your manuscript to the following journals and special issues where I serve on the editorial board, or to the workshop I am organizing.
 Please feel free to contact me before submission if you have any questions.

+- **Pattern Recognition** Special Issue: **Multimodal Representation Learning Based on Vision Foundation Models**.
+More details will come shortly.

 - **ICRA2026 Workshop Pedestrian Behavior Prediction**.
 More details can be found [here](https://workshop-pbp2026.github.io/).
-Paper submission deadline: Mar 20, 2026
+Paper submission deadline: Mar 31, 2026

 - **Chinese Journal of Information Fusion**. [[Details and Submission]](https://www.iece.org/journal/cjif).
 We always welcome submissions.